microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.Irfft"></a><a name="com.microsoft.irfft">**com.microsoft.Irfft**</a>

+  This function computes the inverse of the one-dimensional n-point RFFT computed in 'com.microsoft.rfft'.

 #### Version

 This version of the operator has been available since version 1 of the 'com.microsoft' operator set.